-Painful starbursts exploded behind my eyes.
+Painful starbursts exploded behind her closed eyes.

-Don’t push me right now if you value yours.
-I opened my gritty eyes to blinding light and a cockeyed view of an endless desert.
-Not a person in sight.
+Don’t push me right now if you value yours, old man, she silently berated him.
+She opened her gritty eyes to blinding light and a cockeyed view of an endless desert.

 “Get.
 Up!” he ordered again.

 If he yelled at her one more time, he wouldn’t be happy when she did make it to her feet.
 Every inch of her hurt.
 Who was he anyway?
 He could help her.
 She’d kill for a drop of water.
 Her head still spun, and her stomach wasn’t much happier.
 Gravel bit the scraped palms of her hands as she pushed up on shaky knees.

 Muscles screamed in misery.
 Her body had been battered like a kickball.
 She looked around at endless empty land.
 Still, no one in sight.
 She wobbled sideways and kept twisting in a full circle.